Edgardo Civallero's blog on Library and Information Sciences

 A number of publications are offered in open access, organized under the following topics: oral tradition, indigenous and rural libraries, degrowth and conservation, public libraries, critical and progressive librarianship, weblogs and libraries, Open Access, classification languages, essay and opinion, and other subjects.

 Throughout my career I have acquired extensive experience in the management of traditional knowledge, oral tradition and endangered sounds, and in the design of library services for indigenous societies and other subordinate groups.
-To that activities I add my work with knowledge classification, documentary languages, biological information, semantic web, library and library services design, collection management, critical and social librarianship, decolonization, development of basic (rural, community, school, popular) and mobile libraries, open access, copyright / copyleft, open source in library science (DSpace, Koha, OJS3), non-European history of the book, reading, digital humanities and qualitative research.
-I understand and defend the library as a committed space, of activism and socio-political militancy and of cultural, identity and collective resistance.
+To that activities I add my work with documentary languages, library and library services design, collection management, critical and social librarianship, decolonization, development of basic (rural, community, school, popular) and mobile libraries, open access, copyright / copyleft, open source in library science (DSpace, Koha, OJS3), non-European history of the book, reading, digital humanities and qualitative research.
+I understand and advocate for libraries as committed spaces devoted to activism and socio-political militancy, as well as to cultural, identity and collective resistance.

-I am part of the IFLA Indigenous Affairs section, I work with the UDC Consortium (Universal Decimal Classification), I participate in several editorial committees and digital research and debate spaces, I teach classes and deliver conferences, I write blogs and periodic divulgation columns on topics that interest me, and I continue studying and researching.
+I am part of the IFLA Indigenous Affairs section, I work with the UDC Consortium (Universal Decimal Classification), I participate in several editorial committees and digital research and debate spaces, I teach classes and deliver conferences, I write blogs and periodic divulgation columns on topics of my interest, and I continue studying and researching.

 Beyond libraries, I am a editorial reviewer and designer, a performer of traditional Latin American music for 25 years, a blogger with 15 years of experience, a wikipedist, an Esperantist, a citizen scientist apprentice, and a builder of puppets and musical instruments.

-I develop my teaching work around most of the topics that make up conventional Library Science (i.e., those taught in a standard university curriculum).
+I develop my teaching work (presential and virtual instances) around most of the topics that make up conventional Library Science (i.e., those taught in a standard university curriculum).
 I add the most social facets of the profession (critical and "trench" libraries, libraries "on the edges"), memory-related activities (oral tradition, traditional knowledge), areas of contact between libraries/information and biological and environmental sciences, and the world of data management.

 Among the potential activities to be developed (courses, workshops and/or seminars) I offer the "Librarianship for non-librarians" series (with a wide selection of contents, from acquisition to cataloging and classification, through policy design and animation to reading), the "Trench libraries" series (for unconventional libraries or those working in complex spaces), the "Decolonizing libraries" series (addressing library work from the Epistemologías del Sur perspective), the "Libraries and biosphere" series (addressing citizen science, sustainability, growth, green libraries, Agenda 2030) and the "Libraries from scratch" series (for those starting a library).
 I also work with ontologies and thesaurus building, knowledge classification, data management and semantic web.